 Click OK to finish our SSIS Slowly Changing Dimension Type 0 package design.
 Let us run the package

 From the above screenshot, you can observe that, though two rows are coming from the OLE DB Source.
-Only one row inserted (No update performed) here.
+Only one row was inserted (No update performed) here.

 Let’s open the Management Studio and check the results.
-If you observe the below records, our package added New record of customer Alternative key AW00011011.
+If you observe the below records, our package added a New record of customer Alternative key AW00011011.
 But it didn’t update the Last name of AW00011001.

-Let us see what will happen when we uncheck the Fail the transformation if changes are detected in a fixed attribute option.
+Let us see what will happen when we uncheck the Fail transformation if changes are detected in a fixed attribute option.

 Click OK to finish the SSIS Slowly Changing Dimension Type 0 package design and let us run the package.
-From the below screenshot, you can observe that the package has failed at Slowly Changing Dimension transformation.
+From the below screenshot, you can observe that the package has failed at the Slowly Changing Dimension transformation.

 Comments are closed.